 ..DONE..Install the Fremont Pk repeater to cover the Salinas/Monterey/Santa Cruz area.

-....Start on the New Coos Bay, Oregon repeater and Echolink computer.
+....Start on the New Coos Bay, Oregon repeater and Allstar computer.
+Site has been established and repeater building will commence soon!

 ....Up to the Corning repeater to make repairs on the tower, add a new 24V solar system to run the site up to full power and possibly raise the antenna for better coverage in the area between Redding and Anderson.